Climate of Mount Kenya

 The climate of Mount Kenya has played a critical role in the development of the mountain, influencing the topography and ecology amongst other factors.
 The area around Mount Kenya is covered by a comparably large number of weather station data with long measurements series and thus the climate is well recorded.
 It has a typical equatorial mountain climate which Hedberg described as winter every night and summer every day.

 The year is divided into two distinct wet seasons and two distinct dry seasons which mirror the wet and dry seasons in the Kenyan lowlands.
 As Mount Kenya ranges in height from 1374 m to 5199 m the climate varies considerably over the mountain and has different zones of influence.
-The lower, south eastern slopes are the wettest as the predominant weather system comes from the Indian ocean.
+The lower, south eastern slopes are the wettest as the predominant weather system comes from the Indian Ocean.
 This leads to very dense montane forest on these slopes.
 High on the mountain most of the precipitation falls as snow, but the most important water source is frost.
 Combined, these feed 11 glaciers.

-Current Climate
+Current climate

 The current climate on Mount Kenya is wet, but drier than it has been in the past.
 The temperatures span a wide range, which diminishes with altitude.
 In the lower alpine zone they usually don't go below 12 °C. Snow and rain are common from March to December, but especially in the two wet seasons.
 The wet seasons combined account for 5/6 of the annual precipitation.
-The monsoon, which controls the wet and dry seasons, means that most of the year there are south-easterly winds, but during January and February the dominate wind direction is north-easterly.
+The monsoon, which controls the wet and dry seasons, means that most of the year there are south-easterly winds, but during January and February the dominant wind direction is north-easterly.

 Seasons

 Mount Kenya, like most locations in the tropics, has two wet seasons and two dry seasons as a result of the monsoon.
 From mid-March to June the heavy rain season, known as the long rains, brings approximately half of the annual rainfall on the mountain.
 This is followed by the wetter of the two dry seasons which lasts until September.
 October to December are the short rains when the mountain receives approximately a third of its rainfall total.
 Finally from December to mid-March is the dry, dry season when the mountain experiences the least rain.

 Mount Kenya straddles the equator.
-This means during the northern hemisphere summer the sun is to the north of the mountain.
+This means during the northern hemisphere summer the Sun is to the north of the mountain.
 The altitude and aspect of the watersheds and main peaks results in the north side of the upper mountain being in summer conditions.
 Simultaneously, the southern side is experiencing winter conditions.
 Once it is the southern hemisphere summer, the situation reverses.